FutureCIO Interview feature with Ken Haig on cloud sustainability

 We have worked with over 300 companies who have signed on to the climate pledge, in making the same commitments to direct decarbonisation transparency.

 Regulation is an increasingly important area and in Europe, it is impacting how customers report ESG data.
-The UK Government has a task force on climate related financial disclosures.
+The UK Government has a task force on climate-related financial disclosures.
 European regulation is also now underway.
 The SEC in the US focuses on providing more granular ESG data reporting for listed companies.
 We are seeing this in the Asia Pacific region as well.

-What are some of the success stories in Southeast Asiathat you can pin down that are relatable to share?
+What are some of the success stories in Southeast Asia that you can pin down that are relatable to share?

 Ken Haig: There are examples of startups who have built their business on AWS, and they're using the cloud to really focus on sustainable business development in Southeast Asia.

-RekoSistem, in Indonesia are developing an end to end, zero waste management business, using Cloud tools as a way to scale operations quickly.
+RekoSistem, in Indonesia, is developing an end-to-end, zero waste management business, using cloud tools to scale operations quickly.
 In a report by CNA, waste management has been a challenge in Indonesia, during the pandemic as more people stayed home.
 This meant more deliveries of food and other essentials.
-With disposable food delivered to people's homes, there is a massive increase in waste management needs and they found interesting ways of how the ecosystem uses the cloud to scale up operations quickly.

 Without spending upfront capital investment in building their own data centres, they are leveraging the cloud to take all that data from those remote sensors to run the analytics identifying areas to be fixed, and then sending teams to fix those.